Empowerment of woman in modern society

 Twenty first century has brought in its trail a new hope for women.
-Dramatic changes have happened in the role, ambitions and attitude of women in the last few decades of twentieth century.
+Dramatic changes had happened in the role, ambitions and attitude of women during the last few decades of twentieth century and are happening quite fast even now.
 Women have departed from their traditional role of reproducers, mothers and wives only.
-From a non-entity, they have been able to establish an identity of their own in the modern society.
+Till now, they were living under the shadow of father, husband or son.
+Now from a non-entity, they have been able to establish their independent identity.

-- It is apoint to ponder why modern women is still insecure and unhappy, despite attaining so much success in almost every sphere of modern world.
+Then why modern women feel insecure and unhappy, despite attaining so much success in almost every sphere of modern world.
 Women have played multiple roles in life and in each role their performance is par excellence.
-Still Women-folk have to suffer innuendo physical and emotional problems despite of all the changes and developments happened in the modern women’s world.
-The position of women in real life is still far from satisfactory.
+Why women have to suffer innuendo kinds of physical violence, discrimination and emotional problems?
+The position of women is still far from satisfactory.
 There is still a deep entrenched discrimination against them almost in every walk of life.
-It crosses all the borders, age of region, caste, class or community.
+It crosses all the borders, age, region, race, caste, class or community.

 Feminist Movement for empowerment

-Modern women have proved that they are second to none, whether it is home, or outside home at their workplace.
-Even in areas which are far away from their traditional role as a housewife.
-With changing times, they have risen up to the occasion and managed the work both inside and outside the home at her work place. – such as in industry, media, IT, politics, technology, administration/ management, armed forces or civil services.
+With times, women have risen up to situation – Modern women have proved that they are second to none, even outside home at their workplace, even in areas, which were far away from their traditional role of a house-maker or a mother.
+With changing times, they have risen up to the occasion and managed the work both inside and outside the home at their work place – such as in industry, media, IT, politics, technology, administration/ management, armed forces or civil services.

 At home, they rear children with love and affection at home and manage household activities.
 They have shown their capability to deal with the recent economic depression – a situation of – with ingenuity.
 Like a financial expert they meet the challenges of the present times of ever rising prices in their own income.